PaviKotees/Active-Directory-Dynamics/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
--This project serves as a testament to my expertise in Active Directory management.
+--This project serves as a testament to my expertise in Active Directory management.
 I orchestrated the installation and configuration of VirtualBox, Windows Server 2016, and linked clones with Remote Desktop Protocol (RDP).
 Seamlessly incorporating Windows 10 client machines into the Windows Server 2016 domain, I meticulously crafted and tailored an Active Directory template, accommodating the unique properties of over 100 user accounts.
 <br/>

 -In addition, I fine-tuned the intricacies of the domain by configuring settings, server names, TCP/IP settings, and optimizing remote desktop functionalities on Windows Server 2016.
 My role extended to the implementation of Group Policy Objects (GPO) within Active Directory, ensuring a streamlined and efficient organizational structure.

 -Furthermore, I spearheaded the integration of Azure AD Connect, establishing a seamless hybrid Azure AD join.
 This facilitated a user-friendly experience through Single Sign-On (SSO), empowered by password hash synchronization.
 This comprehensive project highlights my adeptness in deploying, managing, and optimizing Active Directory environments with precision and strategic foresight.</b>
 <br />